 He was accused of being a warlock and was tortured to death during his so-called trial.
-Corey is apparently seeking revenge for his untimely death and is said to haunt Howard Street Cemetery and the surrounding area.
+Corey is seeking revenge for his untimely death and is said to haunt Howard Street Cemetery and the surrounding area.

-He is believed to specifically target Sheriff’s officers, perhaps as they are the closest thing to the witchfinders that we have today.
+He is believed to specifically target Sheriff’s officers, perhaps as they are the closest thing to the witchfinders we have today.